How Much Does It Cost to Rent Space in a Mall Food Court?

 What alternatives are there to mall food courts?

-Chefs often use pop-up restaurants as a means of testing out longer-term possibilities, showcasing their skills for a gourmet-leaning audience, or just temporarily providing exciting, unique, and/or high-end offerings at a more affordable price (since long-term rent isn’t contributing to the cost of the food).
+Chefs often use popup restaurants as a means of testing out longer-term possibilities, showcasing their skills for a gourmet-leaning audience, or just temporarily providing exciting, unique, and/or high-end offerings at a more affordable price (since long-term rent isn’t contributing to the cost of the food).
+To keep up with the dizzying array of popup events, helpful resources like Popup Restaurants help track different ones across the country, so you can make your own popup easy to find and book.